Are you prepared for any emergency?

 Failing to plan is planning to fail.

 Southpac’s Emergency Response Plan Course and Public Safety Emergency Management Course are facilitated by experienced disaster and risk management instructors from Phoenix Resilience.
 These instructors have operational experience managing natural disasters, aviation emergencies and politically motivated violence.
-In our three-day LIVE & Virtual course, you will learn how to assess and prevent risks, understand how to develop an Emergency Response Plan and you will be guided on how to practice, test and exercise your plan to ensure it’ s effective.
+In our three-day LIVE & Virtual course, you will learn how to assess and prevent risks.
+Secondly, you will learn to understand how to develop an Emergency Response Plan.
+Finally, you will be guided on how to practice, test and exercise your plan to ensure it’s effective.

 Disasters can impact any business anywhere, any time, including crashes, natural disasters, technology, process or infrastructure failures, industrial actions, workplace incidents and more.
 Not preparing for events like these exponentially increases the impact it will have on your organisation.
-We regularly see examples of unprepared organisations on the news and the consequences they suffer – from significant financial losses, legal costs and fines to operational and reputational damage.
+For example, we regularly see experiences of unprepared organisations on the news.
+The consequences they suffer can range from significant financial losses, to legal costs and fines to operational and reputational damage.

-This course will provide you with the knowledge, processes and tools you need to know what your risks are, how to assess them and how to design effective, achievable risk treatment measures.
+This course will provide you with the knowledge, processes and tools you need to know what your risks are.
+Additionally, you will learn how to assess them and how to design effective, achievable risk treatment measures.
 Next to that, it covers understanding your community and how to liaise with them in effectively managing risks.

-A common risk treatment measure is developing an Emergency Plan, but just having a plan is not enough.
+A common risk treatment measure is developing an Emergency Plan.
+But to clarify, just having a plan is not enough.
 The plan must be well-practised and tested.
 Exercising your plan is crucial to confirming it’s effective, to build staff competency and confidence in disaster situations, and to confirm all information is up-to-date.
 Conducting exercises also build relationships with stakeholders and increases their confidence in your organisation.

 The main objectives of this course are to understand how to: